 On the day of his service, Zechariah stood by the alter, praying his life-long prayer for a child, burning incense, when an angel of the Lord appeared to him (verse 11.)
 Startled and gripped with fear (who wouldn’t be?) the angel responded, “Do not be afraid, Zechariah your prayer has been heard.
 Your wife Elizabeth will bear you a son, and you are to name him John.” (verse 13)

 “Your son will be a joy and delight to many (verse 14,) one who will go on before the Lord, in the spirit and power of Elijah to ready a people prepared for the Lord. (verse 17.)”
 Zechariah’s response to the angel’s news was one of question and doubt (can you blame him?) and the consequence of his disbelief was silence.
-He was unable to speak (and some say unable to hear- Luke 1:62) until the day his son was born.
+He was unable to speak until the day his son was born.

-Elizabeth, became pregnant and remained in seclusion for five months (Luke 1: 24.)
+True to the angel’s words.
+Elizabeth, became pregnant and remained in seclusion for five months (Luke 1:24.)
 We are granted insight into her heart with a response of praise.
 “The Lord has done this for me,” she said.
 “In these days he has shown his favor and taken away my disgrace among the people.” (verse 25)

 A baby.
 A miracle baby was coming.
 A baby who would make way for another miracle baby.
 Against all odds, this was really happening….